Skip to main content

 FAQ

-The strongest opening lines do at least two things at once: establish a distinct voice and create an unanswered question.
-They often introduce strangeness, danger, or irony in a single sentence.
-What they avoid is scene-setting for its own sake.
-The reader should feel slightly off-balance — curious enough to read the next sentence to regain footing.
+The strongest openers do two things at once: establish a distinct voice and leave one question unanswered.
+They introduce strangeness, danger, or irony without wasting a word on pure scene-setting.
+If the reader feels slightly off-balance — curious enough to read the next sentence — the line is working.

-Can I use these generated opening lines in a published book or story?
+can I use generated opening lines in a published book or story

-Yes.
-Every line this generator produces is free to use, adapt, or build on in any personal or commercial writing project.
-Most writers treat the output as a starting draft — they reword it, shift the perspective, or splice two generated lines together to make something distinctly their own before it becomes the actual first sentence of their manuscript.
+Yes, every line this tool produces is free to use in any personal or commercial project.
+Most writers treat the output as a first draft — they shift the perspective, sharpen the verb, or splice two lines together until it's distinctly their own before it goes into the manuscript.

-Which genre should I choose if my story mixes genres?
+which genre should I pick if my story mixes genres

-Pick the genre that governs your story's emotional register, not just its setting.
-A romance set in space still needs a swoony, emotionally loaded opener more than it needs hard sci-fi diction.
-If you are genuinely unsure, run the generator on 'any' to get a mixed batch, then identify which tone feels closest to your project.
+Choose the genre that governs your story's emotional register, not just its setting.
+A romance set on a space station still needs an emotionally loaded opener more than hard sci-fi diction.
+If you're unsure, set the genre to 'any' and generate a mixed batch, then pick whichever tone feels closest to your project.